hendisantika/micro-fiction-service/README.md

 ## API Documentation

 The API documentation is generated using Springdoc OpenAPI.
 After running the application, you can access the Swagger UI at `http://localhost:8080/swagger-ui.html`.
+And the API docs at `http://localhost:8080/v3/api-docs`

 ## Tools and Dependencies